All TEDx events must include pre-recorded TED Talks. 25% or more of the content for your event must come

 - Don't stream talks from the web: Download, don't stream the talks.
 You will be at the mercy of bandwidth and connectivity, which can be unreliable at the most inconvenient times.
-Rather, you should download the video from our website in high-res MP4 format.
-(Right click "Watch this talk as high-res video" and click "Save As.")
+Rather, you should download the video from our website in MP4 format.
+(Click the button underneath the video player that says “Download.”
+A pop-up box with options will appear.)
 The high-res MP4 we offer is better than DVD quality, and suitable for projection onto a large screen.

 - Try the Miro open-source player: Miro, a free, open-source player, downloads TED Talks and saves them to a playlist for smooth, reliable playback.
 (Available for PC, Mac or Linux.)
 Try it »

 Using subtitles with TED Talks

 TED Talks with English and non-English subtitles can now be downloaded directly from the TED.com talk page.